ocean-archives/ocean-archives.github.io/README.md

 * CO2 Scrubber
   * Utilizes soda lime.
   * [https://www.facebook.com/OceanGateInc/videos/245982903111389](https://www.facebook.com/OceanGateInc/videos/245982903111389)
+  * "One of the many essential life support systems on a dive is a CO2 (carbon dioxide) scrubber.
+Our scrubbing system for Cyclops 1 and Titan contains soda lime.
+Soda lime are white granules that contain a mixture of calcium hydroxide (~75%) and sodium hydroxide (3%) with a precise amount of water moisture and binding agents.
+They absorb CO2 from the air via an exothermic, water facilitated, base catalyzed chemical reaction.
+The fans in our subs circulate air throughout the interior so all breathing air is consistently brought to the scrubber unit and cleaned of CO2."
 * At least 4 cylinders of what appear to be oxygen (green tanks) running parallel to the hull under the floor platform.
 This may or may not be part of the life support system. [https://www.instagram.com/p/Bdimnn-lwVl/](https://www.instagram.com/p/Bdimnn-lwVl/)

 ### Drop weight controller